-I'm a polymath scientist and classically trained ethologist!
-My specific interests in organismal behavior have taken me around the world to study behavioral questions within a variety of fields including shark attack behavior, manatee genetics, social insect evolution, music psychology and technology design.
+My specific interests in organismal behavior have taken me around the world to study behavioral questions within a variety of fields including shark attack behavior, manatee genetics, social insect evolution, music psychology, and - currently - technology design.

 I believe that flexibility is the most important tool a scientist can have and that true innovation comes from the interface of disparate fields.
 This is why I've been so excited to mix my background as an ethologist with the field of technology design and human-factors psychology.